 What can parents do if their student is placed on academic probation?

 Sometimes, parents’ first reaction when they learn about probation may be to call the college.
 At times, this may be necessary, but it is more important at this point to talk to your student and to encourage your student to make the necessary contacts with the college.
-Although you should certainly discuss this situation with your student, and possibly offer your suggestions, encourage your student to seek support from the college, and not to look to you for all of his answers.
+Although you should certainly discuss this situation with your student, and possibly offer your suggestions, encourage your student to seek support from the college, and not to look to you for all of their answers.
 If you do feel that you need to call the college, tell your student that you will be doing so.
-Involve him in this process.
+Involve them in this process.

 Students need to do the work of improving their academic standing, but they do not need to do it alone.
 Most colleges have resources in place to help students who want to improve and do well.
 There are some specific things your student should consider: